MikoBie/hicss-reddit/README.md

 cd hicss-reddit
 conda env create --file environment.yaml
 ```
-3. Cross fingers and everything should work.
+3. Cross your fingers and everything should work.